Australia's Residential Property Market Analysis 2025

 From Regulatory Tightening to Post-Pandemic Adjustments

 The 2017-2018 period in Australia was characterized by regulatory interventions aimed at reducing risky lending practices.
 As a result, borrowing capacity was constrained, contributing to the first major downturn in housing prices since 2008 against the backdrop of a relatively active construction sector.
 In 2019, the Reserve Bank of Australia (RBA) responded to the slow economic growth by cutting interest rates, which helped to support the housing market.
-Despite this, the number of dwelling commencements and completions both saw a decline.
+Despite this, the number of dwellings commencements and completions both saw a decline.

-The year 2023 brought signs of recovery, with nominal median house value increasing by 6.93% (2.79% inflation-adjusted).
+2023 brought signs of recovery, with nominal median house value increasing by 6.93% (2.79% inflation-adjusted).
 However, the pace of dwelling commencements and completions continued to slow, with only about 165,000 units commenced and 175,000 units completed.
 Persistent supply constraints, coupled with steady demand, sustained upward pressure on prices, resulting in a 7.53% year-on-year increase in home values by December 2024 (4.99% inflation-adjusted).
-Nevertheless, the pace of growth began to moderate toward the end of the year, constrained by affordability challenges and limited borrowing capacity.
+Nevertheless, the pace of growth began to moderate towards the end of the year, constrained by affordability challenges and limited borrowing capacity.

 Year Nominal median house value (%) Inflation-adjusted median house value (%)